Maria Adams, Credit Cards Moderator

 - Citi Double Cash® Card: $500+ credit limit

-Like most credit cards in general, even the highest-limit credit cards will only list minimum spending limits in their terms, if that.
-So, even though the best high limit credit cards offer minimum spending limits of just $5,000 - $10,000, your limit could be a lot higher based on your creditworthiness.
+Most credit cards, even the highest-limit ones, list only minimum spending limits in their terms, if they list any at all.
+So even though the best high-limit credit cards can have minimum limits of just $5,000 to $10,000, your actual limit could be much higher, depending on your creditworthiness.

-In order to have a better chance of getting the highest credit card limit possible in your situation, you should make sure to always pay bills on time, use 30% or less of your available credit, pay down your debts, save money for the future, and otherwise make good financial decisions.
+To improve your chances of getting the highest possible credit card limit, make sure to pay your bills on time, use no more than 30% of your available credit, pay down your debts, save for the future, and otherwise make good financial decisions.

 Olivia Martinez, Member